7 steps you can take to make your home an environmentally friendly one!

 Replace Windows And Doors

 Energy usage is one of your biggest concerns in the home.
 All the electricity and gas you use contributes to carbon emissions, so the more you can cut your energy usage, the better.
 But you still need to heat or cool your home, so you need to find a way of making your house more efficient.
 Replacing the windows and doors with more modern ones is the first step.
-You can read more here about new materials that will keep the heat in a lot better which means you don’t need to spend anywhere near as much on heating the house.

 A lot of heat is lost through old windows and doors so they need sorting, but that might not solve your problems entirely.
 If you live in an older property, chances are, the insulation isn’t great.
 Building materials have come a long way since then and new insulation materials are a lot more effective than older ones.
 It might be worth getting somebody in to replace the insulation with something that works a lot better.
 It’ll be far quicker to heat your home and it’ll stay warm for longer so your energy bills will drop drastically.
 This is a great way to reduce your impact on the environment and save yourself a load of money at the same time.

 Insulating the house is a start, but you might still be wasting energy by leaving the heating on when you’re out or turning it up too high.
 You can solve that issue easily by installing a smart thermostat.
 You can control the temperature remotely from your phone so it doesn’t matter if you forget to turn it off when you go out.
 But the real benefit of having a smart meter is that it learns.
 After a few weeks of use, it will work out when people are in the house and when everybody is out so it’ll turn off when it’s not needed and then switch back on when people come back into the house.
 It will also regulate the temperature and turn down a few degrees, you’d be surprised just how much difference that could make.